Continuing Education Information

 18 CE, CME and CNE hours are available for

 Drug & alcohol counselors

-Purchase separately for $40 in the shopping cart after you order the course.
+Purchase separately for a small fee in the shopping cart after you order the course.

 Overall Course Learning Objectives